BuddhiLW/greenlight/README.md

 It's extremely common to _Marshal_ and _Unmarshal_ Go data-structure and JSON.
 So, to insure we `DRY`, we will write helper functions.

+Also, this helper function let us add headers to your JSON encoding process.

+At `helpers.go`,

 ```go
 func (app *application) writeJSON(w http.ResponseWriter, status int, data interface{}, headers http.Header) error {
 	js, err := json.Marshal(data)